By Willem Dewulf, 3 min read

 On May 25th 2018 the General Data Protection Regulation (GDPR) went into application.
 It’s a regulation in EU law on data protection and privacy in the European Union (EU) and the European Economic Area (EEA).
 Given that the parent company of Pro Backup - B4B IT - is located in Belgium, we need to be compliant with this legislation.

-In this blog post we will first address 3 key implications of GDPR on your Asana backups.
+In this blog post we will first address 3 key implications of GDPR on your cloud backups:

 The following comes directly from Article 32 of the GDPR act: Security of Processing